philcarter/COMP-109-Syllabus/evaluation.md

 [Assignments](#assignments) | [Tests](#tests) | [Tasks](#Orientation)| [Extra Credit](#extra-credit) | [Grading](#course-grade-scale)

 ## Total Points
 There is a total of 1000 points.
-Each 10 point represents one percentage of your total grade!
+Each 10 points represents one percent of your total grade!

 ### Orientation
-Four tasks worth 5 points total.
-Failure to complete any of those four tasks by the second week of the semester will result in being dropped from the course.
+Four tasks are worth 5 points but are not part of the final grade.
+Please complete those four tasks by the second week of the semester to avoid being dropped from the course.

 ### Exams
-Each assessment (1 Midterm and 1 Final) consists of a [capstone] project, worth 100 points for a total of 200.
-The projects will be objective in nature and designed to test your understanding of terminology as well as skill development.
-The exams will be administered online using SAM and expected to follow the code of conduct for academic honesty.
+Each assessment (1 Midterm and 1 Final) consists of a [capstone] project worth 100 points for a total of 200.
+The projects will be objective and designed to test your understanding of terminology and skill development.
+The exams will be administered online using SAM and are expected to follow the code of conduct for academic honesty.

 ### Assignments
-40 activities each worth between 15 and 45 points for a total of 800 points.
+Forty activities, each worth between 10 and 40 points, totaling 800 points.
-   *   9 SAM Training 15 points each
+   *   4 SAM Training, 10 points each
-   *   9 Textbook Lessons 15 points each
+   *   12 Textbook Lessons, 20 points each
-   *   8 End of Module activities 15 points each
+   *   12 End of Module activities, 10 points each
-   *   9 SAM Projects 45 points each
+   *   12 SAM Projects, 20-40 points each
 The bottom page of the syllabus provides a schedule for your assignments.
-The files for the assignments have specific deadlines.
-In order to get credit for the assignments, you must complete all of the work listed for that assignment.
-You will submit each week two assignments.
+The files for the tasks have specific deadlines.
+To get credit for the assignments, you must complete all of the work listed for that assignment.

 ### Extra Credit
    *   8 End of Module activities 5 points each.